TrainedLoop/DotNetThumbor/README.md

+NecoreThumbor - is a port of DotNetThumbor

-DotNetThumbor - C# Thumbor client by Nine Entertainment Co.
+C# Thumbor client by Nine Entertainment Co.
 ========================================

 DotNet C# client for the [Thumbor image service][1] which allows you to build URIs